reallyasi9/ZipStreams.jl/docs/src/sources.md

 at the end of the file (in the "Central Directory").
 Because the Central Directory is considered the ground truth, the Local File Header and Data Descriptor may report inaccurate values.
-To verify that the content of the file matches the values in the Local File Header, use the `validate` method on the archived file.
-To verify that all file content in the archive matches the values in the Central Directory, use the `validate` method on the archive itself.
-These methods will throw an error if they detect any inconsistencies.
+To verify that the content of the file matches the values in the Local File Header, use the `is_valid!` method on the archived file.
+To verify that all file content in the archive matches the values in the Central Directory, use the `is_valid!` method on the archive itself.
+These methods will return `false` if they detect any inconsistencies.

 For example, to validate the data in a single file stored in the archive: